 If a program requires a general education elective a student may choose any three-credit course from one of the above categories or from courses listed below.

-ACC 211-212 Principles of Accounting I-II

-ADJ 100 Survey of Criminal Justice

-BIO 215 Plant Life of Virginia

-CST 100 Principles of Public Speaking

-ITE 119 Information Literacy
+ACC 211-212 Principles of Accounting I-II ADJ 100 Survey of Criminal Justice BIO 215 Plant Life of Virginia BUS 100 Introduction to Business BUS 200 Principles of Management BUS 240 Introduction to Business Law BUS 274 Entrepreneurship CST 100 Principles of Public Speaking ITE 119 Information Literacy ITE 140 Spreadsheeting for Business MKT 201 Introduction to Marketing

-General Education Courses for Associate of Arts & Sciences Degrees
+General Education Courses for Associate of Arts & Associate of Science Degrees

-Students are advised to use the Uniform Certificate of General Studies or TransferVA Passport Course Rosters to guide course selections
+Students are advised to use the Uniform Certificate of General Studies or TransferVA Passport Course Rosters to guide course selections.